strapi/documentation/docs/user-docs/latest/users-roles-permissions/managing-end-users.md

 Registering new end-users in a front-end application with the Users & Permissions plugin consists in adding a new entry to the User collection-type (see [Introduction to the Content Mananger](../content-manager/introduction-to-content-manager.md) for more information about the Content Manager).

-::: tip IMPORTANT
+::: note
 If end-users can register themselves on your front-end application (see [Managing Users & Permissions plugin settings](../settings/configuring-users-permissions-plugin-settings.md)), a new entry will automatically be created and the fields of that entry will be filled up with the information indicated by the end-user.
 All fields can however be edited by an administrator of the Strapi application.
 :::

 To create a new end-user account:

 1. Go to the User collection type in the Content Manager.
-2. Click on the **Add New user** button in the top right corner.
+2. Click on the **Add new entry** button in the top right corner.
 3. Fill in the default fields of the entry.
 Additional fields added specifically for your Strapi application by your administrators may be displayed as well.

 | Field     | Instructions                                                                                                |